MicrosoftLearning/dp-420-cosmos-db-dev/instructions/02-configure-throughput-consistency-python.md

 Because key-based authentication is disabled, no key or connection string appears anywhere in this exercise.
 Every operation authenticates with the identity from your `az login` session, which is the recommended approach for new accounts.

-> [!NOTE]
-> A new role assignment takes a few minutes to propagate.
+> &#128221; A new role assignment takes a few minutes to propagate.
 If a later step fails with a 403 error, wait a moment and try again.

 ## Review the autoscale range